OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

    accurately and automatically, the most common reference bug are no longer possible.
 Yay!
-   Also, the Java runtime system checks each reference value every time it is used, so ``null`` reference dereferences are caught immediately on the line where they occur.
+   Also, the Java runtime system checks each reference value every time it is used, so dereferencing a ``null`` reference is caught immediately on the line where it occurs.
    This is in contrast to a language like C++, where dereferencing a value of ``null`` might not make the program crash until later.
    This can make a programmer much more productive to know